 Peter Dijkstra is one of today's most sought-after choral conductors.
-He studied at the conservatories of The Hague, Cologne and Stockholm, and graduated summa cum laude with distinction.
+Born in 1978, he studied at the conservatories of The Hague, Cologne and Stockholm, and graduated summa cum laude with distinction.
 In 2003 he won first prize at the Eric Ericson Competition in Stockholm, which launched his international career.

 Between 2005-2016 Peter Dijkstra was Artistic Director of the Chor des Bayerischen Rundfunks in Munich.
-He developed the choir into a world class ensemble, known for its versatile music making and with guest appearances at the foremost European festivals and orchestras.
-From 2007 to 2018 he was also Music Director of the Swedish Radio Choir.
-Since 2015, Peter Dijkstra is Chief Conductor of the Nederlands Kamerkoor and in 2018 he added the position of First Guest Conductor of the Dutch Groot Omroepkoor to his portfolio.
+During his tenure the ensemble became one of the leading international choirs and expanded its repertoire significantly.
+From 2007 to 2018 he was also Music Director of the Swedish Radio Choir, which appointed him Conductor Laureate in 2019.
+Since 2015, Peter Dijkstra has been Chief Conductor of the Nederlands Kamerkoor and in 2018 he added the position of First Guest Conductor of the Dutch Groot Omroepkoor to his portfolio.

-Peter Dijkstra conducted the World Youth Choir on their African Tour in 2007 and is regularly invited to give and initiate masterclasses and projects to promote choir singing and conducting at the highest possible level.
-He is Professor for Choral Conducting at the Hochschule für Musik in Cologne.
+He conducted the World Youth Choir on their African Tour in 2007 and is regularly invited to give and initiate masterclasses and projects to promote choir singing and conducting at the highest possible level.

 Peter Dijkstra is Professor for Choral Conducting at the Hochschule für Musik und Tanz in Cologne and an honorary member of the Royal Swedish Music Academy.
 He received the Golden Violin 2013, an award for internationally successful Dutch musicians, and the Eugen Jochum Prize in 2014.